AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

 During development, you can use the following commands (listed in `package.json`).

-- `yarn build:grammar` - Builds a PList version of the TM grammar, because VSCode does not support YAML grammars directly.
+- `yarn build:grammar` - Compiles the TextMate (TM) grammar into a PList format, since VSCode does not natively support YAML grammars.
-- `yarn build:prod` - Create a production build of the extension.
-This will also generate a `.vsix` file in the `out` folder.
+- `yarn build:prod` - Generates a production build of the extension, including a `.vsix` file in the `out` directory for VSCode installation.
-- `yarn build:txt` - Creates a `build.txt` file in the `out` folder that includes the current version number.
+- `yarn build:txt` - Creates a `build.txt` file in the out directory containing the current version number, primarily for Continuous Integration (CI) purposes.
+- `yarn build:vsix` - Produces a `.vsix` file in the out directory, which is used to install the extension in VSCode.
+- `yarn clean` - Removes all generated files in the output directories, cleaning up the build results.
+- `yarn esbuild:aglint` - Base ESBuild command for building integrated AGLint with the common options.
+- `yarn esbuild:agtree` - Base ESBuild command for building integrated AGTree with the common options.
+  Integrated AGTree comes with the integrated AGLint, this command just helps to bundle it to a separate file.
+  This is needed because AGTree is also used by the server, and by bundling it to a separate file, we can avoid double-bundling AGTree.
+- `yarn esbuild:server` - Base ESBuild command for building the server with the common options.
+- `yarn esbuild:client` - Base ESBuild command for building the client with the common options.
+- `yarn extract-changelog` - Extract changes from the `CHANGELOG.md` for a specific version.
 Typically, this is used by CI.
-- `yarn build:vsix` - Generate a `.vsix` file in the `out` folder.
-This file can be installed in VSCode as an extension.
-- `yarn clean` - Clean output folders (build results).
 - `yarn increment` - Increment the patch version number of the extension in the `package.json` file.
 Typically, this is used by CI.
 - `yarn lint:md` - Lint the markdown files with [markdownlint][markdownlint].